gemoc/ICSA2017Tutorial/readme.md

 ​:warning: You can now close the modelling workbench

 ### 2.2 Adding new concepts to your language

-Just open your FSM metamodel in the language workbench.
+Just open your FSM metamodel (fsm.ecore) in the language workbench.

 1. Add the concept of `Variable` that has a name to the FSM.
 Add three subclasses : a `StringVariable`, `BooleanVariable`, and a `NumberVariable`as depicted below: